cdrx/docker-pyinstaller/README.md

 **cdrx/pyinstaller-linux** and **cdrx/pyinstaller-windows** are a pair of Docker containers to ease compiling Python applications to binaries / exe files.

-Current PyInstaller version used: 3.5 (for linux and win64), 3.3 (for win32).
+Current PyInstaller version used: 3.5.

 ## Tags